What are customs procedures? Things to know about customs procedures

 x Do you want to know what customs clearance documents include?
 Where is the customs clearance location?
 What's the process?

 Proship.vn will quickly answer what customs procedures are and related knowledge so that subjects who must carry out customs clearance procedures can clearly understand.
-At the same time, we will also point out common errors when completing customs procedures so that individuals, businesses, etc. can avoid making delays in goods clearance plans.
+At the same time, we also point out common errors when completing customs procedures so that individuals, businesses, etc. can avoid making delays in goods clearance plans.

 What are customs procedures?
 Who must complete customs clearance procedures?